AbisoyeAlli/Budgety/README.md

 # Budgety
-a simple budget web app written with pure js
+a simple budget web app written in vanilla js